About Sandhya Jain (1959 – )

 - Saudi Arabia: King Salman Faces the 21st Century; Strategic Analysis, Volume 39, Number 3, May-June 2015, Routledge Taylor & Francis Group and Institute for Defence Studies and Analyses, IDSA.

 - Afghanistan: New Great Game Unfolds, Dialogue Quarterly, A Journal of Astha Bharati, Volume 16, No. 4; April-June 2015.

 - Narendra Modi: Striving to be a Pillar in a Multi-Polar World, World Affairs, The Journal of International Affairs, Volume Eighteen, Number Four, Winter (October-December 2014)

-She presented papers at international conferences, including
+She presented papers at national and international conferences, including

 - Indian Media, Netaji Subhas Bose & the INA: A Case Study, at the National Seminar on ‘Indian National Army (INA) & Its Contribution to India’s Independence’, February 2017, New Delhi.

 - Water: The Plastic Menace to Life on Earth and in the Oceans, workshop on Climate Change and Spiritualism, at International Conference on Universal Message of Simhasth Kumbh, Ujjain, May 2016

 - Indian tribals: Battling a colonial legacy, at workshop in Surat, Gujarat, Vanvasi Kalyan Ashram, May 2016